Pi3-l22/Password_Manager/README.md

 ## License

-This project is licensed under the MIT License - see the [MITLICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) file for details.

 ## Acknowledgements